 Fluoroscopy Guided Injections

 Fluoroscopy uses x-ray imaging technique to produce real-time video images that are displayed on a monitor.
 A physician or radiologist will use the C-arm to help guide the needle under fluoroscopy into the joint space.
+These injections are done at Northpointe Surgical Suites.

 Magnetic Resonance Imaging (MRI)